kingscrossfrombelow/kingscrossfrombelow.github.io/_pages/index.md

 4B.
 I Worked in the Women's Resettlement Unit, Mary Swift
 4C.
 Somers Workshop, Gwendolyn White

 5\.
-The End of the Line for Stanley Buildings, various
+The End of the Line for Stanley Buildings, various authors
 5A.
-The Calthorpe Project, Annika Miller-Jones
+The Calthorpe Project, Annika Miller Jones
 5B.
 5 Cally Road's Place at King's Cross, Albert Beale
 5C.
 Battlebridge Centre, Julie Lowe
 5D.
 A Space for Us, Diana Foster